 No explaining necessary, but you get the point (no pun intended- haha ok I’ll stop now).

-This project all started in our front bathroom a few years ago.
+This project started in our front bathroom a few years ago.
 I found some old mini drum shades that I removed off of a chandelier.
-I got the idea that I could replace the builder grade glass drum with something a little more my style, and not spend a dime!
+I got the idea that I could replace the builder grade glass drum with a lamp shade and not spend a dime!

-After seeing some inspiration from other bloggers on facebook, I decided I could re create my “builder grade bathroom light fixture hack,” but on a larger scale.
+I decided I could re create my builder grade bathroom light fixture hack, but on a larger scale.

-First things first, in order to start this project you need a drum shade or lantern or similar item you wish to use to replace the old boob.
 I know most of you have an old lamp with a drum shade lying around.
-It doesn’t have to be a fancy drum or expensive lantern, as a matter of fact, depending on your decor in the room, the simpler the better.
-I’ve even seen people turn metal trash cans upside down to replace the old boob light.
+It doesn’t have to be a fancy drum or expensive lantern.
+As a matter of fact, depending on your decor in the room, the simpler the better.
+I’ve even seen people turn metal trash cans upside down to replace the old light.